carlos-garciamoran/hermes/README.md

   - simulated while keeping track of PNL

 ## Telegram Bot commands
+- `/briefing`: Get a breakdown of the open positions.
-- `/pnl`: Get the aggregated PNL of all simulated positions.
+- `/pnl`: Get the aggregated unrealized PNL of all positions.

 ## Usage
 1. Rename `.env.example` to `.env`